signalfx/signalfx-go-tracing/RELEASING.md

 It is critical you make sure the version you push upstream is correct.
 [Failure to do so will lead to minor emergencies and tough to work around](https://github.com/open-telemetry/opentelemetry-go/issues/331).

-1. Run the tag.sh script using the `<commit-hash>` of the commit on the main branch for the merged Pull Request.
+1. Run on the main branch for the merged Pull Request.

     ```sh
-    ./tag.sh <new tag> <commit-hash>
+    make add-tag tag=<new tag>
     ```

 2. Push tags to the upstream remote (not your fork: `github.com/open-telemetry/opentelemetry-go.git`).
     Make sure you push all sub-modules as well.

     ```sh
-    git push upstream <new tag>
-    git push upstream <submodules-path/new tag>
-    ...
+    make push-tag tag=<new tag> remote=upstream
     ```

 ## Release

 Finally create a Release for the new `<new tag>` on GitHub.
 The release body should include all the release notes for this release.
-Take notice that the `tag.sh` script generates commit logs since last release which can be used to supplement the release notes.